-Our Westlake Attorneys Fight Gender Discrimination
+Our Westlake Attorneys Fight All Forms of Discrimination at Work

 Ohio lawyers help ensure our clients are treated equally

-Women and men in America are entitled to equal treatment.
+The 14th Amendment to the US Constitution guarantees that all citizens receive equal protection under the law.
+In other words, it is against the law for an employer, a landlord, a bank, a school or any other place of business or public accommodation to treat you differently because of your race, religion, national origin, age, sex/gender, or disability.
+It is equally unlawful if a you are treated differently because you are a veteran, pregnant, gender, age, sexual orientation, place of national originall people must be treated equally Women and men in America are entitled to equal treatment.
 That’s not an opinion, it’s the law.
 Michael C. Asseff Attorney at Law fights to stamp out gender discrimination.
 Whether you’re a woman who’s been denied a mortgage for a new home, or a divorced father who’s gotten the short end of a child custody decree, if you believe your gender was weighed as a factor against you, we’re here to help.
 We handle sex discrimination cases in a myriad of areas, including:

 - Education (Title IX)